thoughtbot/maintaining-open-source-projects/book/02-community.md

   such as: tracking software bugs; documenting desired features; and making concrete improvements to the code.
 * **Wikis** as community maintained documentation and how-to guides.
-* **Forums and Q&A websites** (like StackOverflow), for answering specific questions users have about usage of the project.
+* **Forums and Q&A websites** for answering specific questions users have about usage of the project.
 * **Mailing lists and chat rooms** for general talk.

 If any of these channels have little activity they can seem like half empty